PlumpMath/sleeping-barber/README.md

 ## Usage

 `lein run` would run the code with the default settings.
-`sleeping-barber.core-test` namespace ensures some common-sense assumptions are hold true.
+`sleeping-barber.core-test` namespace ensures some common-sense assumptions.

 ## License